doctorcolossus/insightface/README.md

 - [x] [SimpleRegression](alignment/coordinate_reg)

-[SDUNets](alignment/heatmap) is a heatmap based method which accepted on [BMVC](http://bmvc2018.org/contents/papers/0051.pdf).
+[SDUNets](alignment/heatmap) is a heatmap-based method which was accepted at [BMVC](http://bmvc2018.org/contents/papers/0051.pdf).

 [SimpleRegression](alignment/coordinate_reg) provides very lightweight facial landmark models with fast coordinate regression.
-The input of these models is loose cropped face image while the output is the direct landmark coordinates.
+The input to these models is loose-cropped face imagery, while the output is the direct landmark coordinates.

 ## Citation

-If you find *InsightFace* useful in your research, please consider to cite the following related papers:
+If you find *InsightFace* useful in your research, please consider citing the following related papers:

 ```